History of Morocco: Reign of Hassan II (1961–1999)

 The patriotism engendered by Morocco's participation in the Middle East conflict and Western Sahara events contributed to Hassan's popularity.
 The king had dispatched Moroccan troops to the Sinai front after the outbreak of the Arab-Israeli War in October 1973.
-Although they arrived too late to engage in hostilities, the action won Morocco goodwill among other Arab states.
+During the Yom Kippur War of October 1973, Moroccan troops were deployed to both the Golan Heights and the Sinai Peninsula.
+However, their main involvement was on the Syrian front, particularly in the Valley of Tears and during the Second Battle of Mount Hermon.
+170 Moroccan soldiers died in combat, including Colonel Abdelkader El Allam.
 Soon after, the attention of the government turned to the acquisition of Western Sahara from Spain, an issue on which all major domestic parties agreed.

 Following years of discontent and inequality during the 1980s, on 14 December 1990, a general strike was called by two major trade unions in the country to demand an increase in the minimum wage and other measures.
 In Fez, this broke into protests and rioting led by university students and youths.
 The death of one of the students further inflamed protests, resulting in buildings being burned and looted, particularly symbols of wealth.
 While the official death toll was 5 people, the New York Times reported a toll of 33 people and quoted an anonymous source claiming the real death toll was likely higher.
 The government denied reports that the deaths were due to the intervention of security forces and armoured vehicles.
 Many of those arrested were later released and the government promised to investigate and raise wages, though some of these measures were dismissed by skeptical opposition parties.